Genomics-HSE/VGsim/README.md

 `https://github.com/Genomics-HSE/VGsim` and include the build log.

 We tested this procedure on python 3.7-3.9 on Ubuntu linux and MacOS.
-Whether it works on Apple Silicon hardware, we do not know (most likely, it should as soon as there is a NumPy version which supports this hardware).
+On Apple Silicon, you need to have `numpy >= 1.21` (which is the first NumPy version to support this hardware).

 Troubleshooting
 ---------------